sagemath/trac_to_gh/Issue 5822.md

 # Issue 5822: cusps -- implement action of the Galois group on cusps for congruence subgroups as on page 12 of Steven's "Arithmetic on Modular Curves"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5822

 Original creator: was